Tea: Storage

 Storage life for all teas can be extended by using desiccant or oxygen-absorbing packets, vacuum sealing, or refrigeration in air-tight containers (except green tea, where discrete use of refrigeration or freezing is recommended and temperature variation kept to a minimum).

 Processing and classification

-Tea is generally divided into categories based on how it is processed.
+Tea is divided into categories based on how it is processed.
 At least six different types are produced: